Offshore firms in London in London

 Enstar Group Limited

 HSBC Bank plc

 At Ogier, dispute resolution is one of the cornerstones of the work undertaken by the firm in London.
 Reflective of its growth in this area, Jeremy Snead and counsel Anna Snead joined from Appleby's Cayman Islands office in June 2020.
 In addition, David Welford was hired from Maples Group.
-Elsewhere, other key individuals are Jersey disputes specialist Nic Journeaux (who splits his time between Jersey and London) and Guernsey employment specialist Rachel Richardson.
+Elsewhere, other key individuals are Jersey disputes specialist Nic Journeaux (who splits his time between Jersey and London) and Guernsey employment specialist Rachel DeSanges.
 Managing associate Richard Bennett, whose practice is split between London and Hong Kong, is a name to note for Caribbean transactional work.
 Simon Dinning leads the team.